-- a.
-Total estimated annual production is greater than 70% of the Modeled Available Groundwater (MAG) value listed in Section 8 of the Management Plan; - b.
+- b.
 Average groundwater drawdown, calculated from monitored water levels, for an aquifer is greater than 60% of the average groundwater drawdown listed in Section 7 of the Management Plan as the DFC for that aquifer; or - c.
 The average groundwater drawdown, calculated from monitored water levels, for a Shallow Management Zone, is greater than 60% of the threshold value for average drawdown listed in Section 7 of the Management Plan for that Shallow Management Zone; - 3.
 Threshold Level 3.
 Threshold Level 3 will be reached, and the Board will consider and adopt amendments to the Management Plan, rules and regulations at such time as the average groundwater drawdown, calculated from monitored water levels, for an aquifer is greater than 75% of an average groundwater drawdown listed in Section 7 of the Management Plan as a DFC for that aquifer or PDL for the shallow portion of that aquifer.
-The District anticipates that one of the adopted amendments will include one or more strategies for the District's curtailment of groundwater production in the affected management zone(s).
-[Amended June 12, 2012] [Amended May 3, 2017] - 4.
+The District anticipates that one of the adopted amendments will include one or more strategies for the District's curtailment of groundwater production in the affected management zone(s) or adjacent zones causing the undesired effect.
+[Amended June 12, 2012] [Amended May 3, 2017] [Amended July 2, 2019] [Amended May 12, 2020] - 4.
 The threshold levels will be administered and applied separately to each Management Zone.
-As part of the evaluations and determinations, the District will consider the pumping-induced impacts to groundwater resources that occur between or among management zones.
+As part of the evaluations and determinations, the District will consider the pumpinginduced impacts to groundwater resources that occur between or among management zones.
 The evaluation will determine if pumping or production in one management zone is contributing to adverse impacts to groundwater conditions in another management zone.
-[Amended June 12, 2012] [Amended May 3, 2017] - If Threshold Level 1 is exceeded, the District will perform studies to provide information on aquifer properties, aquifer recharge, aquifer and surface water interactions, and aquifer pumping.
+[Amended June 12, 2012] [Amended May 3, 2017] - a.
+If Threshold Level 1 is exceeded, the District will perform studies to provide information on aquifer properties, aquifer recharge, aquifer and surface water interactions, and aquifer pumping.
 To the extent possible, the studies shall distinguish between the causes and effects of pumping occurring within the District and outside of the District.
 The results may be used to improve the models, tools, and methodologies used to analyze data and predict future groundwater levels and availability.
 The District will contract with a professional hydrogeologist to (i) conduct studies and/or (ii) establish the parameters for the studies and review the results of studies.
 The results of all studies shall be made available to the public in a reasonable manner.
-The District will hold one or more public meetings and provide a minimum of 90 days for the public to provide written comments in addition to the meeting(s).
+The District will hold one or more public meetings and provide a minimum of 90 calendar days for the public to provide written comments in addition to the meeting(s).
+[Amended July 2, 2019] [Amended May 12, 2020]

 b.
 If Threshold Level 2 is exceeded, the District will re-evaluate the Management Plan and rules regarding management zones, recharge estimates, the collection and analysis of monitoring data, and proposed changes to DFCs for consideration in the joint planning process.
-As part of the re-evaluation, the District will hold one or more public meetings and provide a minimum of 90 days for the public to provide written comments in addition to the meeting(s).
+As part of the re-evaluation, the District will hold one or more public meetings and provide a minimum of 90 calendar days for the public to provide written comments in addition to the meeting(s).
+[Amended May 12, 2020]